Trades & Labor Rhode Island (RI) Rank #13 of 50

 90th Percentile $105,210

 The largest employment areas for electricians in Rhode Island include Providence, Warwick, Cranston, and Pawtucket.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Electrician in Rhode Island